ToastFreak777/Full-Stack/README.md

 ---

 This is a simple todo list react app. users can currently add new tasks and delete existing tasks.
 Since this project was just for working with react it doesn't use a database or any other tools such as localstorage so the user changes are not saved.
-Persiting tasks data may be implemented in the furute
+Persisting tasks data may be implemented in the furute

 ### Functionality